 Radical propositions for new educational environments are best established through cycles of conversation and provocation.
 This keynote address will share how ideas were developed and advanced for private and public educational buildings.
 The importance of collective thinking is established through human relations before the design process starts.
 In architecture, the importance of the collective is expressed by exaggerating spaces for the collective as the central ordering device of the buildings.
 In the context of limited resources, such exaggeration is necessary to give the buildings a character that people can be proud of.

 In the context of the recent democratisation of South Africa, the educational buildings of Wolff Architects have an instrumental purpose to be active participants in the transformation of society.

 Courtyard, Landscape and Community

-Presented by Wang Weijen, Principal, Wang Weijen Architecture
+Wang Weijen, Principal, Wang Weijen Architecture